AliGhaffarian/university_thingies/research_and_presentation/1_solving_rstcon_d1n0p13v3.md

 ```
 no flag for us...
 ### Why did it fail?
-After some debugging, i realized the script didn't recognize any packet to extract data.
+After some debugging, I realized the script didn't recognize any packet to extract data.

-I made a wild guess and removed the whole packet filtring part of the code.
+I made a wild guess and removed the whole packet filtering part of the code.
-it surprisingly worked!
+surprisingly, it worked!

 ### Solve script
 note: printing the flag is happening inside the extract_packets()